sschreyer/simple_FPS/README.md

 # Simple Shooter
 This is a very simple FPS that I am developing to improve my graphics skills.
 It is currently in an extremely early stage of development, with very little other than extremely basic lighting, textures, and camera having been implemented.

+Note: Development is effectively paused while I do a side game development project over the summer (the details of which cannot be shared here).
+As a result, this project is kind of in limbo with the code still in a pretty rough state.

 Attributions:

 Big thanks to Joey de Vries and his website, LearnOpenGL.
 I've used this site to learn graphics programming,